 Final disposal of decommissioning waste from the reactor will be performed in a final disposal facility in Finnish bedrock.

 Licencing and monitoring

 All decommissioning tasks are carried out under the control of the Radiation and Nuclear Safety Authority of Finland (STUK).
-As the holder of the reactor's operating licence, VTT has applied to the Council of State for a new licence before beginning to decommission the reactor.
-As part of the licensing process, an environmental impact assessment has already been performed in relation to the decommissioning and dismantling of the reactor.
+Prior to applying the licence for decommissioning, VTT performed an environmental impact assessment concerning the decommissioning and dismantling of the reactor.

-In the licence application, VTT must set out its plans for the safe disposal of the related nuclear waste and technical and organisational measures for guaranteeing safety and the minimisation of any environmental impact associated with the dismantling of the reactor.
-STUK has reviewed the technical plans and reports submitted by VTT and given to the Finnish Government the safety assessment on the decommissioning of the reactor in April 2019.
+In the licence application, VTT has described plans for the safe disposal of the related nuclear waste and technical and organisational measures for guaranteeing safety and the minimisation of any environmental impact associated with the dismantling of the reactor.
+STUK has reviewed the technical plans and reports submitted by VTT and given to the Finnish Government the safety assessment on the decommissioning of the reactor.

 Transport and storage

 Low and intermediate-level decommissioning waste will be transported to monitored storage by road.
 A safety analysis has been performed for this purpose, on the basis of which the related packages will be selected on the basis that they provide reliable radiation protection in both normal circumstances and accidents.

 Proper packaging of the waste and, if necessary, additional radiation protection will be used to ensure no effects from radiation outside the decommissioning waste storage facility.
 Unauthorised access to the storage facilities will be prevented.
 The storage facility will be protected from external humidity and equipped with air conditioning subject to radiation monitoring.